mkpaz/aboutfx/README.md

 #### JavaFX is not a part of JDK anymore.
 Does it mean the project is abandoned?

 No, it doesn't.
-[Haven't you seen the charts?](#pulse) Critical bugs are fixed very fast and there was a number of good features since JDK 11.
+[Haven't you seen the charts?](#pulse) Critical bugs are fixed very fast and there were a number of good features since JDK 11.
 JavaFX [is a part of OpenJDK project](https://wiki.openjdk.org/display/OpenJFX/Main) and while some major OpenJDK providers compile JDK with JavaFX included ([Azul Zulu](https://www.azul.com/downloads/?package=jdk-fx), [BellSoft Liberica](https://bell-sw.com/pages/downloads/) [and Oracle since 20EA](https://jdk.java.net/javafx20/)) it *is* a part of OpenJDK distribution as well.